section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 We remove noisy data that affect our model during training and bring errors in our model.

 To perform text preprocessing, we need to install the [neattext](https://pypi.org/project/neattext/) package.
-[Neattext](https://pypi.org/project/neattext/) is a Python package that is used for textual data cleaning and text preprocessing.
+[Neattext](https://pypi.org/project/neattext/) is a Python package used for textual data cleaning and text preprocessing.

 #### Neattext installation